 Japanese are also focused on special interest tours (SIT).
 Examples that appeal to Japanese SIT travelers are:

 In addition, the educational travel market has promising growth potential for U.S. firms and destinations.
 In Japan, almost all public and private schools including primary, junior high, and high schools organize school trips, including international trips, for their students.
 According to the Japanese Ministry of Education, in the Japanese fiscal year 2013 (April 2013 to March 2014), a total of 168,668 junior high and high school students participated in overseas school organized travel, and a total of 1,300 high schools organized school travel.
 Within the 1,300 high schools, 260 schools went to the United States with more than 35,000 students.
 U.S. is the number one overseas school travel destination in Japan.
 In fact, many high schools, especially private high schools all over Japan, organize some type of overseas educational travel including large-scale school trips, and voluntary small group trips with homestay and language training components.

 With the conclusion of the Open Sky agreement between the U.S. and Japan, we expect the number of day-time flights from Tokyo/Haneda to the U.S. would increase in the latter half of 2016.
 With this increase in the number of seats between the U.S. and Japan, now is an excellent time for the U.S. travel industry to promote their destinations and services in the Japanese market.

-U.S. Department of Commerce, Office of Travel & Tourism Industries (OTTI)
+U.S. Department of Commerce, National Travel & Tourism Office (NTTO)